 Many artists try mandala drawing or coloring to practice a new and mindful pastime.
-You can also try knitting or sewing by following simple YouTube tutorials.
+You can also try knitting or embroidery taking help from YouTube tutorials.

 If none of these suggestions suit you, try journaling your thoughts and freewriting.
 And you can thank me later if your art feels refreshed and enriched!

 Staying home all day can be hard on all of us.
 Try to include things you find relaxing in your everyday schedule.
-The busier you are, the more you need to spend time recharging.
+The busier you are, the more time you’ll need to spend recharging.

 This activity can be different for everyone.
 It might mean drinking tea early in the morning or playing with your pet or doing some skincare using homemade facial masks.

 Whatever you choose to do should be relaxing and rejuvenating.
-Taking time to recharge can soothe your brain and help you to return refreshed so you can create.
+Taking the time to recharge can soothe your brain and help you to return refreshed to create.

 Creating boundaries is crucial for your well-being.
 It may mean saying “no” to too many Zoom meetings with family to avoid burnout.
 It may even mean asking the people you live with to give you some uninterrupted solitude time.

 We’re not living in normal times.
-Everyone is adjusting at their own pace and asking for space can seem like a betrayal to the people around you.
+Everyone is adjusting at their own pace and asking for space may even seem like a betrayal to the people around you.
 But enforce your boundaries with calmness and firmness.
-You owe it to the artist within you to conserve your energy.
+You owe it to the artist in you to conserve your energy.

 7. Take Technology Breaks